LoraKalt/webapp_2021_project/README.md

 A simple social media site with post, messaging, image posts, hashtags, notifications, post comments and profiles.

-login/signup more robust with authentication and validation.
-Users now have ability to post and view other users posts.
-Cookies are implemented
+Login/signup more robust with authentication and validation.
+Users now have ability to post and view other user's posts.
+Cookies are implemented.

 ---
 ## Tasks: